 To get Gospel conversations rolling, you or even a student could give a brief talk and Gospel message.
 Try posing deeper questions for students to discuss in small groups after the talk.
 You and other leaders could join some of the groups and help guide conversations.
 Either way, this is incredible practice for students to articulate their faith and a great time for new teens to get to know God.

-Most of us gain a few pounds from all the food we get at Thanksgiving and Christmas, but 1 in 8 Americans have been food insecure in recent years.
+Most of us gain a few pounds from all the food we eatat Thanksgiving and Christmas, but 1 in 8 Americans have been food insecure in recent years.
 Food is one of the most immediate and easiest needs your youth group can help meet this fall.
-And when people’s needs are met, their hearts are more open to hearing about the God who is the ultimate Provider.
+And when people’s needs are met, their hearts are more open to hearing about the God, who is the ultimate provider.

-Thankfully, there are food banks throughout the country that you can partner with for this!
-To execute this event, choose a day to go door-to-door in a local neighborhood where students can kindly ask for canned goods and share the Gospel.
+Thankfully, there are food banks throughout the country you can partner with for this.
+To execute this event, choose a day to go door-to-door in a local neighborhood, where students can kindly ask for canned goods and share the Gospel.

-This can feel a liiiittle uncomfortable for even the boldest students, so here’s a script for teens to follow when someone opens the door:
+This can feel a little uncomfortable for even the boldest students, so here’s a script for teens to follow when someone opens the door:

-Train students beforehand to pivot conversations toward the Gospel, but it’s okay if not every interaction goes there.
-This event is building students’ boldness, trust in God, and heart for the lost and those in need within your community.
+Train students beforehand to pivot conversations toward the Gospel, but it’s OK if not every interaction goes there.
+This event is building students’ boldness, their trust in God, and their heart for the lost and those in need within your community.

-5. Volunteer your group at a homeless shelter, community center, etc.
+5. Volunteer your group at a homeless shelter or community center.

-Bonfires are the ultimate opportunity for quality time with your youth group!
-Host a bonfire worship night where your group can bond over praising God, having intentional conversations, and just having fun.
-Bring some snacks, blankets, hot chocolate, and tell your teens to bring their friends.
+Bonfires are an ideal opportunity for quality time with your youth group!
+Host a bonfire worship night for your group to bond over praising God, having intentional conversations, and just having fun.
+Bring some snacks, blankets, and hot chocolate, and tell your teens to bring their friends.

-Fall is beautiful, but it can be a nightmare to pick up after (anyone else have crabapple trees? 😑).
+Fall is beautiful—until all the leaves fall 😑.
 Chances are, there are people in your community, even your own church, who could use the help of some able-bodied teens to clean up their yards.

-Remind your teens that this isn’t just some community service project—it’s a chance to tangibly love others and open the door for Gospel conversations (if the people are unsaved)!
-For this fall outreach idea, start with a list of people in your church who could use some help, pick a Saturday to do it, and then take your students to the homes to bless those who live there.
+Remind your teens that this isn’t just any community service project—it’s a chance to tangibly love others and open the door for Gospel conversations (if the people are unsaved).
+For this fall outreach, start with a list of people in your church who could use some help, pick a Saturday to do it, and then take your students to the homes to bless those who live there.

-Last but not least, Dare 2 Share LIVE is a powerful outreach event that students can participate in alongside thousands of other teens across the country, all at the exact same time!
+Last but not least, Dare 2 Share LIVE is a powerful outreach event that students can participate in alongside thousands of other teens across the globe.

 One of the main portions of Dare 2 Share LIVE is local outreach.
-After being trained on the G.O.S.P.E.L. in the morning, every group does an activity of some sort to have conversations about Jesus.
-Dare 2 Share LIVE is inspiring, empowering, equipping, and FUN for teenagers all across the world, and it’s completely free to join!
+After being trained on the G.O.S.P.E.L. in the morning, every group does an activity of some sort that enables them to start conversations about Jesus.
+Dare 2 Share LIVE is inspiring, empowering, equipping, and fun for teenagers all across the world, and it’s completely free to join!